 This platform will often be where you’ve gotten results in the past.
 But it’s important to understand that the social media landscape changes from year to year and even month to month.

 For example, Twitter, which is still great for some businesses, lost a lot of active users last year.
-This summer, they deleted over 1 million fake accounts.
+This summer, they deleted over 1 million fake accounts with spammy tweets.
 They’d been watching these accounts for some time and finally made the move.